dallmann-consulting/OCPP.Core/README.md

 ### Status
 Currently it supports OCPP1.6J and 2.0(JSON/REST).

 OCPP.Core is currently used with 4 [KEBA P30c/x](https://www.keba.com/de/emobility/products/c-series/c-serie) charge points operating in a load management and OCPP1.6J.
-I will write about my experiences soon...
+Here's a report of my [first real live experiences](Real_life_Experiences_KEBA.md).

 **Please send feedback if it works with your charge station or has issues**